All Episodes

 In other words, to increase Democratic votes, among other things.

-And you know, in Dallas, they're coming up with this.
+And, you know, in Dallas, they're coming up with this.

-It's uh in northeast of Dallas.
+It's northeast of Dallas.

 And they had the first Ebola case.

-And everybody goes, What the first Ebola case in the United States is in Dallas?
+The first Ebola case in the United States is in Dallas?

 Wow.